Eye Exam

 The Zeiss IOL Master was approved by the United States Food and Drug Administration in March of 2000.
 A non-contact optical device that measures the distance from the corneal vertex to the retinal pigment epithelium by partial coherence interferometry, the IOL Master is consistently accurate to within ±0.02 mm or better.

-Considering the fact that axial length measurements by A-scan ultrasonography have a typical resolution of 0.10 mm to 0.12 mm, axial length measurements by the IOL Master represent fivefold increase in accuracy.
+Considering the fact that axial length measurements by A-scan ultrasonography have a typical resolution of 0.10 mm to 0.12 mm, axial length measurements by the IOL Master represent a fivefold increase in accuracy.

 In cases where the cataract is fully mature, the IOL power calculation is not possible with IOL Master.
 In such cases we have to rely upon A Scan measurements for calculating the IOl power.